 Yes, it is possible to give donations and other items of value to healthcare organisations for legitimate charitable or educational purposes under certain limited circumstances.
 The Anti-Kickback Statute addressed above in question 4.2 applies to any remunerative relationship between the manufacturer and a person or entity in a position to generate federal healthcare programme business for the manufacturer.
 Such persons or entities would also include institutions such as hospitals or clinics.
 The OIG takes the position that goods and services provided by a manufacturer to a healthcare professional or institution that reduce or eliminate an expense the provider would otherwise have incurred (e.g., a business operational or overhead expense) implicates the Anti-Kickback statute if the arrangement is tied to the generation of federal healthcare programme business.
 Therefore, manufacturers must refrain from providing any form of remuneration to a healthcare professional for operational or overhead expenses.
 It is possible to provide grants for bona fide research or other scientific/medical activities, but particular processes should be in place to ensure that decisions are made by medical affairs personnel, the amount is commensurate with the proposed research or other activity, and the grant is not for a promotional or other purpose that could be construed as an attempt to induce claims for the manufacturer's products.
 Similar considerations apply to charitable donations made to institutions that are in a position to purchase, prescribe, use, or recommend the donor's products.
-Donations may also implicate the FCPA where the donations are given with the intent to influence the official acts of foreign government officials, including employees of government-run medical institutions.
+Note that such transfers of value, if given to a teaching hospital, may be reportable under the U.S. Sunshine Act.
+Outside the U.S., donations may also implicate the FCPA in cases where the donations are given with the intent to influence the official acts of foreign government officials, including employees of government-run medical institutions.
 No specific monetary limits apply to such gifts or donations, provided the gift or donation is otherwise lawful as outlined above.
-Note that such transfers of value, if given to a teaching hospital, may be reportable under the Sunshine Act.